Shresth72/kerning/README.md

 # Text Kerning

-Rendering Text from glyphs (in progress)
+Rendering Text from glyphs (in progress, currently working on shaders)

 ## Build & Run (renderer lib not published yet, so build manually)